gduer/Hedonic-Home-Price-Prediction/README.md

 The resulting model was able to improve predictions considerably, with a new error margin of only about 11%-12%.

-The map below shows the observation points in the data set.

-Please download the HTML Markdown document for full report + visualizations.
+Please click on the link by the repo title to see full markdown.